offen/website/homepage/content/pages/about.md

 # About

-Hi, we are [Frederik Ring](https://www.frederikring.com/) and [Hendrik Niefeld.](http://niefeld.com/) These are our tools to make the web a better place.
+Hi, we are [Frederik Ring](https://www.frederikring.com/) and [Hendrik Niefeld.](http://niefeld.com/) We want to make the web a better place.
+Here are a few tools we have developed that may help with this.

 #### *[Offen Web Analytics](/#bg-explainer)*